guilhermeborgesbastos/live-resume/README.md

 ## ⚓Prerequisite

-> A video tutorial is also available [watch it](https://youtu.be/SmSCux_qx_Q).
+> A video tutorial is also available [watch it](https://youtu.be/SmSCux_qx_Q) _[Video is outdated, use as guideline, if needed]_.

-1. It is required to have Node.js with version _12.18.0_ or higher.
+1. It is required to have Node.js with version _14.20.x_, _16.13.x_ or _18.10.x_.
 To see what version of Node.js is installed on your machine type the following command in the terminal:
 ```
 node -v
 ```

 2. If you haven't installed Node.js in your machine then go to [this link](https://nodejs.org/en/download/) in order to install node.

-3. It is required to have NPM with version _6.14.0_ or higher.
+3. It is required to have NPM with version _8.1_ or higher.
 To see what version of NPM is installed on your machine type the following command in the terminal:
 ```
 npm -v
 ```

-4. If you haven't installed NPM in your machine then go to [this link](https://www.npmjs.com/get-npm) in order to install NPM.
+4. If you haven't installed NPM in your machine then go to [this link](https://www.npmjs.com/get-npm) in order to install NPM;

+5. TypeScript version _4.8.x_ or later.

 ## 📥 Installing and Executing locally